Web (differential geometry)

 In mathematics, a web permits an intrinsic characterization in terms of Riemannian geometry of the additive separation of variables in the Hamilton–Jacobi equation.

 Formal definition

-An orthogonal web on a Riemannian manifold (M,g) is a set $\mathcal S = (\mathcal S^1,\dots,\mathcal S^n)$ of n pairwise transversal and orthogonal foliations of connected submanifolds of codimension 1 and where n denotes the dimension of M.
+An orthogonal web (also called an orthogonal grid or Ricci grid) on a Riemannian manifold (M,g) of dimension n is a set $\mathcal S = (\mathcal S^1,\dots,\mathcal S^n)$ of n pairwise transversal and orthogonal foliations of connected submanifolds of codimension 1.

-Note that two submanifolds of codimension 1 are orthogonal if their normal vectors are orthogonal and in a nondefinite metric orthogonality does not imply transversality.
+Note that two submanifolds of codimension 1 are orthogonal iff their normal vectors are orthogonal, and that in the case of a nondefinite metric, orthogonality does not imply transversality.